Research in the School of Sport and Education

-The School has students registered on PhD, MPhil and EdD research degree programmes.
+The School has students registered on PhD and MPhil research degree programmes.
 Students are attached to, and undertake research closely allied to research themes within the School’s two subject areas.

 Sport Sciences provides a home to two dynamic research centres that are internationally recognised: The Brunel Centre for Sport, Health and Wellbeing (BC•SHaW) and the Centre for Sports Medicine and Human Performance (CSMHP).
 Staff who work in social sciences, sports management and the social psychology of sport are affiliated to BC•SHaW while staff who work in biomechanics, physiology and sport psychology/motor control are affiliated to CSMHP.
 Both centres engage in interdisciplinary research and there are several active collaborations between members of the centres.
 Sport Sciences has staff with national and international reputations for their research and consultancy, some of whom are accredited by the British Association of Sport and Exercise Sciences (BASES) which enables them to work with high performance athletes.
 Also, several of the psychologists in Sport Sciences are chartered by the British Psychological Society (BPS).